Taylor Murphy

 Biography

-I completed my Ph.D. in theoretical particle physics at The Ohio State University.
-I recently completed a year of postdoctoral research at the Theoretical High-Energy Physics Laboratory (LPTHE) in Paris, France.
-I have seven years of physics education experience as a graduate student and lecturer.
+I completed my Ph.D. in theoretical particle physics at The Ohio State University, followed by a year of postdoctoral research at the Theoretical High-Energy Physics Laboratory (LPTHE) in Paris, France.
+I have been at Miami since 2024.

 Education